pavisbalu/key-value-service/README.md

-# Demo Rest Service
+# KeyValue Service

-This repo contains code to the REST videos playlist that I've.
-Some of this code is already part of the video and may be updated a little in the future based on feedback.
+Toy project to build a simple Key Value Service.

 ## Dependencies
 - JDK 8

 The service runs on port 8080.